nktnet1/sync-request-curl/README.md

 ### 4.1.
 Windows

 Prebuilt addons are prepared for x64 and arm64 Windows.
-No Visual Studio, Python, CMake, vcpkg, or node-gyp installation is required by package consumers.
+No Visual Studio, Python, Rust, CMake, vcpkg, or node-gyp installation is required by package consumers.

 Requests may still fail with Libcurl Error 60 (`CURLE_PEER_FAILED_VERIFICATION`) when the peer certificate cannot be verified.
 The `insecure` option disables peer verification and should only be used when that trade-off is intentional.